The Grove Arcade: Dine and Shop at Asheville's Architectural Jewel

 Years after constructing the Grove Park Inn in 1913 with his brother-in-law, Grove worked with architect Charles Parker to design the Grove Arcade.
 The Grove Arcade would be his final project and he would die before seeing it completed.
 While a proposed 14-story tower on the top of the Arcade was never built because of the expense, Parker carried out the rest of Grove's vision, completing the 269,000-square foot Arcade in 1929.

-In 1942, the Federal Government took over the building, housing 2,000 Postal Accounts employees there before bringing in the National Climactic Data Center.
+In 1942, the Federal Government took over the building, housing 2,000 Postal Accounts employees there before bringing in the National Climatic Data Center.
 But in the late 1970's public support grew to return the Arcade's to its original form as a public market.
 After extensive renovations, the Grove Arcade reopened, much as you see it today, in 2002.

 Know Before You Go